CyberSyntek/i01-GesturesWithPython/README.md

 CAPITALIZATION / CASE MATCHING MATTERS!
 =
-If you using for example i01_head_neck , it CANNOT be written with a different case of letters.
+If you're using for example i01_head_neck , it CANNOT be written with a different case of letters.

 ![CasematchingMatters](https://github.com/CyberSyntek/i01-GesturesWithPython/assets/81597534/1c0d2496-72e8-4c0b-9c95-d421d704ebdf)